opendatalabcz/car-speed-estimator/README.md

 python run.py
 ```

-This will start Gui which will help you put video file and setup measuring parametes
+This will start Gui which will help you put video file and setup measuring parametes.
+After you start measuring, program wil be showing you current picture his is measuring.
+Whole measuring can take quite long time.
+Average speed is about 2 fps.
+Measuring process can be stopped at anytime by pressing escape key.
+This will stop mesuring and create video file from processed images as well as output csv, otherwise program will be continue until end of video file.

 For getting my test data you may use this link:
 [Test data](https://www.dropbox.com/sh/e7p0bx68zmq24tf/AAARDee2y2o7i1615U7_kpRma?dl=0)